-NOTE: This article is excerpted from the New Hampshire Wildlife Viewing Guide by Judy Silverberg, Ph.D, the wildlife viewing coordinator for the state of New Hampshire.
-The book is available for purchase from Fish and Game - click here for order information.
+NOTE: This article is excerpted from the New Hampshire Wildlife Viewing Guide by Judy Silverberg, Ph.D, the former wildlife viewing coordinator for the state of New Hampshire.
+The book is available for purchase from Fish and Game - order a copy.

 Wildlife Watching in the Granite State

 Every day is a good day for viewing wildlife, whether it is in your own back yard, a neighborhood park or a new place you are exploring.
 This is especially true in New Hampshire, for it's possible to see a moose in your front yard in Concord or listen for a Bicknell's thrush in the rugged terrain of Dixville Notch.
 From Mount Washington -- where the worst weather in the world has been recorded -- to the 17 miles of ocean coastline dwarfed by the two hundred mile coastline of the Great Bay estuary, there is a diversity in the New Hampshire landscape rivalled in few places.
 More than 450 species of fish, mammals, birds, amphibians and reptiles as well as countless insects and marine animals are part of our wildlife heritage.